 Issues of ‘wandering’ or becoming lost outside are among the most frequent problems faced by people living with dementia.
 Technologies based on Global Positioning Systems (GPS) can constantly give a person’s position online, thus enabling carers to track and locate the person with dementia outside their home.
 These technologies can be configured to raise alerts if the wearer exits predefined ‘safe zone’ or leaves the home at certain times.

-This project seeks to establish how the care service can provide and support personalised GPS solutions through co-production.
+This project seeks to understand the challenges of using GPS tracking solutions and establish how the care service can provide and support workable GPS solutions through co-production.
 Co-production is a participatory design approach that focuses on user-centred ‘design-in-use’ of both the technology and ways of working with it, through continually feeding back users’ experiences and practices into ongoing design and development process.

 STUDY DESIGN AND METHODS

-This organisational case study involves ethnography and action research with service staff (and their collaborators), service users with dementia and their carers.
-The ethnography explores current practice in the provision of GPS tracking, and challenges faced by professional staff (e.g. occupational therapists, technicians, call centre monitors, technology suppliers), users and carers during implementation and use.
+This organisational case study has involved ethnography and action research with service staff (and their collaborators), service users with dementia and their carers.
+The ethnography explored the work practices in the provision of GPS tracking, and challenges faced by professional staff (e.g. occupational therapists, technicians, call centre monitors, technology suppliers), users and carers during implementation and use.